IBM/zopendebug-about/README.md

 ## Migrating to IBM Z Open Debug v4 from earlier versions

-IBM Z Open Debug v4 uses Zowe connection profiles to define connections to z/OS machines, replacing the connection details that were previously defined in the VS Code Settings.
+Starting with v4, IBM Z Open Debug uses Zowe connection profiles to define connections to z/OS machines, replacing the connection details that were previously defined in the VS Code Settings.
 Existing connection details defined in the VS Code Settings can be automatically migrated to a new Zowe team configuration, or added to an existing Zowe team configuration.

 IBM Z Open Debug v4 uses a different internal format for storing debug profiles.
 Debug profiles in older formats can be automatically migrated.